GLFC-WET/hydroweight/README.md

 ------------------------------------------------------------------------

-## 0. Learning objectives
+## Learning objectives

 By the end of this tutorial, you will be able to:

-- Explain why distance-weighted catchment metrics can outperform simple “lumped” metrics for many applications.
+- Explain why distance-weighted catchment metrics can outperform simple “lumped” metrics for many applications
-- Prepare a DEM and hydrologic derivatives (flow directions, accumulation, streams) required by `hydroweight()`.
+- Prepare a DEM and hydrologic derivatives (flow directions, accumulation, streams) required by `hydroweight()`
-- Generate distance-weighted rasters with different schemes (e.g., iEucO, iFLO, HAiFLS) and interpret their meaning.
+- Generate distance-weighted rasters with different schemes (e.g., iEucO, iFLO, HAiFLS) and interpret their meaning
 - Compute distance-weighted numeric (i.e., mean) and categorical (i.e.,
-  % cover) attributes with `hydroweight_attributes()`.
+  % cover) attributes with `hydroweight_attributes()`
-- Scale the workflow to multiple sites and multiple layers.
+- Scale the workflow to multiple sites and multiple layers
+- Understand how to extract intermediate products
-- Understand the effect of different inverse weighting formulas.
+- Understand the effect of different inverse weighting formulas
-- Understand how to extract intermediate products.
+- Understand the effect of different stream initiation thresholds
-- Troubleshoot common issues and improve performance.
+- Troubleshoot common issues and improve performance

 ------------------------------------------------------------------------